brian6484/CSKnowledge/Operating System/Linux/SadServer.md

 (unsure) so its like the bare minimum http request without extra http headers.

 ## 5 Python web application
-when i did vimstat there was nothing that was abnormally high so i checked status of python app and redis but also they are running fine.
+when i did vmstat there was nothing that was abnormally high so i checked status of python app and redis but also they are running fine.
 The key point of this sceneario is that request is taking **approximately 5s**.
 U will see why this is crucial.

 ```
 admin@i-0283bd2a7fbaa7962:~$ sudo systemctl status slow-app